Register for the 2017 4-H/MMPA Milk Marketing Tour by May 26

 Past tour participants speak to the value and knowledge gained from this experience.
 Lance Frahm of Saginaw County, a 2014 participant and youth co-chair of the 2015 tour, said, “The 4-H/MMPA Milk Marketing Tour gave me the opportunity to learn about the processing, marketing and selling of products after they leave the farm, giving me a more thorough understanding of the dairy industry as a whole.”

 Nic Grifka of Sanilac County participated in the 2015 tour, commenting, “The 4-H Tour was an eye-opening experience.
 I learned about the processes used in the dairy industry to produce and change milk into a variety of products.
 The education from this tour helped me better understand the dairy industry and advanced my goal of one day taking over the family farm.”

-In addition to learning about cooperatives and milk processing in Michigan, youth may earn the opportunity to attend the National 4-H Dairy Conference in Madison, Wisconsin, Oct.
-2-6, 2016.
-Delegates from across the U.S. and Canada come together for four days of learning, leadership and fellowship at this annual event held concurrently with World Dairy Expo on the University of Wisconsin – Madison campus.
+In addition to learning more about the Michigan and national dairy industries, youth may earn the opportunity to attend the National 4-H Dairy Conference in Madison, Wisconsin, Oct.
+1-5, 2017.
+More than 200 delegates from across the U.S. and Canada come together for four days of learning, leadership and fellowship at this annual event held concurrently with World Dairy Expo on the University of Wisconsin – Madison campus.

-The 2016 4-H/MMPA Tour will take place June 15-16, 2016.
+The 2017 4-H/MMPA Tour will take place June 27-28, 2017.
 Youth ages 15-18 (as of Jan.
-1, 2016) who have not previously participated in the event are invited to register for the 2016 4-H/MMPA Tour.
+1, 2017) who have not previously participated in the event are invited to register.
+Youth do not have to be a 4-H or FFA member to participate.
 There is no cost to attend the tour, but participants are responsible for their own travel to and from Novi.
-The tour is limited to the first 30 participants and registration forms are due by May 27.
+The tour is limited to the first 30 participants and registration forms are due by May 26, 2017.